jamf/JamfMigrator/README.md

 * Passwords can not be extracted through the API which impacts migrating distribution points, computer management account, account used for LDAP.
 A password can be supplied for each service account, but credentials may need to be reset on the destination server for more complex configurations.
 * Certificate used for LDAPS does not migrate.
-* Icons associated with Mac App Store apps are not migrated (can't be migrated).
+* Icons associated with Mac App Store apps are not migrated as the API does not support it.
 * Only AFP and SMB shares can be migrated.
 * Patch management is not available through the API impacting smart groups dependent on patch management extension attributes.
 * If endpoints (computers, policies, configuration profiles...) have duplicate names on the source server issues will arise if the app is used to update those items from the source to destination server.
 As each item is migrited it will overwrite the previous item with the same name.